Largest artificial non-nuclear explosions: 2020 Beirut explosion

+2024 Toropets drone strike

+A Ukrainian drone attack on a Russian weapons depot in Toropets, Tver Oblast, caused an explosion large enough to be detected as an earthquake by monitoring stations.
+Local residents were told to evacuate and schools in the region were closed.

+Port of Shahid Rajaee explosion

+On 26 April 2025, a massive explosion occurred following a fire at the port of Shahid Rajaee near Bandar Abbas in southern Iran.
+At least 70 people were killed and 1,200 others were injured, according to state media reports.

 Comparison with large non-nuclear military ordnance

-The most powerful non-nuclear weapons ever designed are the United States' MOAB (standing for Massive Ordnance Air Blast, also nicknamed Mother Of All Bombs, tested in 2003 and used on April 13, 2017, in Achin District, Afghanistan) and the Russian Father of All Bombs (tested in 2007).
+The most powerful non-nuclear weapons ever designed are the United States' MOAB (standing for Massive Ordnance Air Blast, tested in 2003 and used on 13 April 2017, in Achin District, Afghanistan) and the Russian "Father of All Bombs" (tested in 2007).
 The MOAB contains 18700 lb of Composition H6 explosive, which is 1.35 times as powerful as TNT, giving the bomb an approximate yield of 11 t TNT.
 It would require about 250 MOAB blasts to equal the Halifax explosion (2.9 kt).

 Conventional explosions for nuclear testing

 Large conventional explosions have been conducted for nuclear testing purposes.
 Some of the larger ones are listed below.

 Other smaller tests include Air Vent I and Flat Top I-III series of 20 tons TNT at Nevada Test Site in 1963–64, Pre Mine Throw and Mine Throw in 1970–1974, Mixed Company 1 & 2 of 20 tons TNT, Middle Gust I-V series of 20 or 100 tons TNT in the early 1970s, Pre Dice Throw and Pre Dice Throw II in 1975, Pre-Direct Course in 1982, SHIST in 1994, and the series Dipole Might in the 1990s and 2000s.
 Divine Strake was a planned test of 700 tons ANFO at the Nevada Test Site in 2006, but was cancelled.